SarahTech-alt/redux-dashboard/README.md

 # Redux Code Challenge

+## Checklist
+- [x] npm install and npm run client
+- [ ] set up reducers for speedControl and passengerList
+    - [ ] set initial state for speed to 0
+    - [ ] set initial state for passengerList to an empty array
+- [ ] Create dispatch events on SpeedControl for both increase and decrease button
+- [ ] Create matching listener event on speed reducer
+- [ ] Create dispatch event on Passengers to add passengers to the reducer
+- [ ] Create matching listener event on passengerList
+- [ ] Access the reducers from the store on the dashboard component
+- [ ] Indicate the speed by returning the value of speedControl
+- [ ] Indicate the number of passengers by returning the length of the passengerList array

 ## INSTRUCTIONS
 Fork this repository and clone it to your computer.
 Run `npm install` and `npm run client`.